enen92/script.module.thesportsdb/README.md

 ###Pythonic usage

-The module follows the api structure mentioned [Here](http://www.thesportsdb.com/forum/viewtopic.php?f=6&t=5) Every group method (Search,Lookups,Schedules,Livescores) is a python class; every method (e.g lookupleague) is a function of the respective group.
+The module follows the api structure mentioned [Here](http://www.thesportsdb.com/forum/viewtopic.php?f=6&t=5) Every group method (Search,Lookups,Schedules,Livescores) is a python class; every method (e.g lookupleague) is a function of the respective group method.
+Arguments must be urlencoded and can be of any type (they all will be converted to strings).
 See example below:

 ```python
 import thesportsdb